The-Wonderland-Team/WonderlandRenamer/Readme.md

-# Wonderland Decryptor
+# Wonderland Renamer

-A tool to rename the Wonderland Adventures files to their decrypted names.
+ Tools to rename the Wonderland Adventures files to their encrypted/decrypted names.